rowanG077/sphinx-multibuild/README.rst

 Sphinx options are available and are passed through to sphinx builder.
-The exception are the in- and output directories since those are used arguments to sphinx-multibuild itself.
+The exception are the in- and output directories since those are arguments are used by sphinx-multibuild itself.
 The -i specifies an input and can be repeated multiple times.
 The -s options specifies the temporary directory where symlinks are placed and the -o options sets the sphinx output directory.
+Please note that no real files or directories may be placed in the temporary directory.

-Here is an example of building a document with multiple two input directories:
+Here is an example of building a document with two input directories:

     ``sphinx-multibuild -i ../doc -i ./build/doc/apigen -s ./build/doc/tmp -o ./build/doc/sphinx -b html -c ./build/doc/sphinx``